The Match Control Flow Construct

 In the previous section, we wanted to get the inner T value out of the Some case when using Option<T>; we can also handle Option<T> using match, as we did with the Coin enum!
 Instead of comparing coins, we’ll compare the variants of Option<T>, but the way the match expression works remains the same.

 Let’s say we want to write a function that takes an Option<u8> and, if there’s a value inside, adds 1 to that value.
-If there isn’t a value inside, the function should return the None value and not attempt to perform any operations.
+If there is no value inside, the function should return the None value and not attempt to perform any operations.

 This function is very easy to write, thanks to match, and will look like Listing 6-3.